A Cigale module tailored (not only) for Low-Luminosity AGN: The Code

 \subsection{Motivation}

 CIGALE is recognized as a powerful multiwavelength SED template fitting tool tailored for extragalactic research \citep{{Boquien19}}.
-It can accurately derive physical parameters spanning the X-ray to radio spectrum, meticulously accounting for dust attenuation in the UV-optical and its corresponding infrared re-emission via energy balance.
+It can accurately derive physical parameters spanning the X-ray to radio spectrum, meticulously accounting for dust attenuation for UV-optical photons from heating sources like stars and AGN activity, and its corresponding infrared re-emission via energy balance.
 This process involves fitting observed SEDs with a user-generated model library incorporating diverse physical templates.
 The likelihood distribution is computed using each fit, and a Bayesian-like analysis allows for extracting key physical parameters.

 Notable enhancements to CIGALE were done by \citet{Yang20,Yang22}, particularly the integration of an X-ray module and the SKIRTOR AGN model \citep{Stalevski2012MNRAS.420.2756S,Stalevski16}.
-The X-ray module employs the $\alpha_\mathrm{ox}$--$L_\mathrm{2500\AA}$ relation from \citet{Just07} as a foundational prior, bridging UV photons from the accretion disk with X-rays from the corona.
-This well-established relation for QSOs correlates the intrinsic AGN luminosity at $2500\AA$ with $\alpha_\mathrm{ox}$, the SED slope between 2500$\AA$ UV and two keV X-ray bands, as modeled in a standard scenario where UV-optical photons are inverse-Compton scattered to X-ray energies \citep{HaardtMaraschi1991ApJ...380L..51H}.
+The X-ray module employs the $\alpha_\mathrm{ox}$--$L_\mathrm{2500\AA}$ relation from \citet{Just07} as a foundational prior, linking UV photons from the accretion disk to X-rays re-produced in the corona.
+In the standard accretion, the UV-optical photons are inverse-Compton scattered into X-ray energies \citep{HaardtMaraschi1991ApJ...380L..51H}.
+As a result, a correlation exists between the intrinsic AGN luminosity at $2500\AA$ with $\alpha_\mathrm{ox}$, the SED slope between UV and X-ray bands, defined as:

-The SKIRTOR model encapsulates emissions from three AGN main components: the accretion disk, polar dust, and a clumpy torus.
-Notably, for the emission of the accretion disk—also referred to as the central engine or seed photons—CIGALE adopts a range of parametric disk models.
-This allows introducing a delta parameter ($\delta_\mathrm{AGN}$) to modulate the power-law slope within the 0.125 to 10-micron range.
-Specifically, for the accretion disk from \citet{Schartmann05}:
+The SKIRTOR module encapsulates emissions from three primary AGN components: the accretion disk, polar dust, and a clumpy torus.
+Notably, for the accretion disk emission—often referred to as the central engine or seed photons—CIGALE can employ two parametric disk models: \citet{Schartmann05} and SKIRTOR\footnote{The SKIRTOR accretion disk is based on the original SKIRTOR model \citep{Stalevski2012MNRAS.420.2756S} and has been improved to better match observational data \citep{Feltre2012MNRAS.426..120F}.}.
+Both disk models share a similar overall shape and include a free parameter ($\delta_\mathrm{AGN}$), which can be used to adjust the power-law slope within the 0.125 to 10-micron range.

-CIGALE also includes an alternative accretion disk model based on the original SKIRTOR disk, improved to better reproduce with observational data \citep{Feltre2012MNRAS.426..120F}, maintaining a similar form to the model described above.